 Beneath this toolbar are the standard email options: Send and Discard.
 Next to these buttons are the paperclip icon for attaching files to your email, the photo icon for embedding media files in your message, the smiley face icon for inserting emojis into your message, and the formatting options button – you might need to select this icon if you don’t see the formatting toolbar discussed above.

-To the far right of the above drop-down menu is a blue document icon with a lightning bolt.
-Click this icon to access the My Templates integration.
+When composing an email, on the far right of the above drop-down menu is a blue document icon with a lightning bolt.
+Click this icon to access the My Templates application.

 My Templates allows you to insert pre-composed messages into your emails and calendar events.
 You can also use the templates as a way to save multiple signatures to your Office 365 mailbox.
 Simply create a template for each signature you use.
 When you’re ready to use one of your templates, click the icon shown above and the My Templates menu will open on the right side of your screen.
 Click the template you want to use and it will be copied into the message for you.
 To create a new template, select the blue plus sign next to Template at the bottom of the pane.